 Hattie Carnegie introduced many types of costume jewelry, including traditional jewels with rhinestones, but was especially known for elaborate theme collections – such as Oriental motifs and highly unusual figurals.

-Hattie Carnegie jewelry was most commonly signed “Hattie Carnegie” in script.
+Hattie Carnegie's vintage jewelry was most commonly signed “Hattie Carnegie” in script.
 Hattie Carnegie jewelry was also signed “Carnegie” or “HC” or “Hattie Carnegie” on an oval tag.